Watch the lesson:

 There isn’t!

 An exit strategy needs to serve you, the unique business owner with a one-of-a-kind life.
-Nothing cookiecutter about it!
+Nothing cookie

 Your business is supposed to serve you, not the other way around.
 You started your business because you felt passionately about it.
 It’s important to ensure that passion remains until and DURING the time that you exit.